The Department of Spanish and Portuguese Studies offers an A.B. in Spanish and Portuguese Studies.

 - 2 semesters of Advanced Portuguese

-- 3 literature and culture courses (one of which must be in Portuguese: Literature and Culture I or II, and the others of which can be from among the following: Spain: Literature and Culture I or II, Latin America: Literature and Culture I or II)
+- 2 literature and culture courses (students may select from among SPAN 241 or SPAN 242, Spain: Literature and Culture I or II; or SPAN 261 or SPAN 262, Latin America: Literature and Culture I or II)

 - 2 linguistics courses, one in Spanish linguistics and one in Portuguese linguistics

 - 2 courses at the 200-300 level taught in Portuguese (may be cross-listed)

-Note: native or heritage speakers of Spanish or Portuguese, transfer students, or students who have placed out of required language classes should consult with the Director of Undergraduate Studies for major approval.
+Note: Native or heritage speakers of Spanish or Portuguese, transfer students, or students who have placed out of required language classes should consult with the Director of Undergraduate Studies for major approval.
+They may be required to substitute courses at the 200 level or above to complete the requirements for the major.

 Integrated Writing Requirement

 Writing is an integral part of each of the three majors offered by the Department of Spanish and Portuguese (Spanish, Portuguese, and Spanish and Portuguese Studies) and central to all levels of study in our course offerings.
 Beyond demonstrating linguistic competence and cultural literacy, the Department views writing as an essential tool for the development of critical thinking and its expression.
 Importantly, learning to write well in Spanish and/or Portuguese develops skills that are transferable to many post-college careers.

 A maximum of four courses taken at other institutions can be transferred toward the major.
-Transfer students must have the approval of the Director of Undergraduate Studies in order to get credit for courses taken at another institution.
+Transfer students must have the approval of the Director of Undergraduate Studies in order to receive credit for courses taken at another institution.